MSIA/MLDS400_group014/README.md

 After some basic data cleaning and we decided to do a brainstorming and research on machine learning questions we are going to work on.

 Possible Question1:
-GOAL: To predict the daily return rate of a given store.
+GOAL: To predict the daily return rate of a given store. \n
-Metric: P/P+R P is number of SKU purchased per store per day, and R is the number of SKU returned per store per day.
+Metric: P/P+R P is number of SKU purchased per store per day, and R is the number of SKU returned per store per day. \n
-Methodologies:
+Methodologies: \n
-1.SARIMA: this is a preliminary model that we could first try on to get a sense of how difficult this problem will be.
-2.LSTM: this model is excellent in predicting based on both long and short memories. https://colah.github.io/posts/2015-08-Understanding-LSTMs/
+1.SARIMA: this is a preliminary model that we could first try on to get a sense of how difficult this problem will be.\n 2.LSTM: this model is excellent in predicting based on both long and short memories. https://colah.github.io/posts/2015-08-Understanding-LSTMs/ \n
 3.DeepAR: this model is good at learning seasonal behaviors and dependencies on given covariates across time series.
-Woth to try it out. https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html
+Woth to try it out. https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html \n